-We've planned to clear that slope for ages - the other side is partly done already, lots of it gone as lovely firewood already.
+We've planned to clear that slope for ages - the other side is partly done already, lots of it taken away as lovely firewood.

 In the evening, a lovely roast dinner prepared by Stephan and everyone else, followed by a birthday cake made by Anna.
 (Any advice to the contrary will be happily received; my memory is all wonky over these days.)